-In order to test hypothesis which states that there is a relationship in the scores, on the test of students in schools with appropriate and adequate supply of learning resources and the scores of students in schools with inadequate supply of appropriate learning resources, data collected were analyzed.
+In order to test hypothesis which states that there is a relationship in the scores, on the test of English, of students in schools with appropriate and adequate supply of learning resources and the scores of students in schools with inadequate supply of appropriate learning resources, data collected were analyzed.

-Table 8: The Differences in the Students' Academic Achievements in a test between Schools with Adequate and appropriate Resources and Schools with inadequate Learning Resources
+Table 8 The Differences in the Students' Academic Achievements in a test of English between Schools with Adequate and appropriate Resources and Schools with inadequate Learning Resources.

 Group No. Mean- Difference t- value

 subjects scores

-1. With adequate and 100 44.72 6.92 3.99
+1. With adequate and appropriate 100 44.72 6.92 3.99

-appropriate learning
+learning resource on English.

-resource.

 2. With inadequate learning 100 37.80

-resources.
+resources on English.

 The calculated t-value was 3.99 and was significant at (p < .01).
-The table thus revealed that schools having adequate and appropriate learning resources obtained a mean score which was significantly greater than that of the schools without adequate material resources.
-In other words, the table revealed that there are statistical significant differences in the scores, on the test of students in schools with adequate learning resources and the scores of students in schools with inadequate resources.
-This proved that appropriate and sufficient learning resources play a big role in ability and performance of learners.
+The table thus - revealed that schools having adequate and appropriate learning resources obtained a mean score which was significantly greater than that of the schools without adequate material resources.
+In other words, the table revealed that there are statistical significant differences in the scores, on the test of English, of students in schools with adequate learning resources and the scores of students in schools with inadequate resources on English.
+This proved that appropriate and sufficient learning resources play a big role in English language ability and performance of learners.